KodrAus/rust-cross-compile/README.md

 -----

-Rust is compiled ahead-of-time to machine code that runs directly on an end-users machine.
-That means you have to know the platforms you're going to target ahead-of-time and have the right build tools and libraries available for each of them upfront.
+Rust is compiled ahead-of-time to machine code that runs directly on an end-user's machine.
+That means you have to know upfront what platforms you're going to target and have the right build tools and libraries available for each of them.

 Even when you do have compiled binaries, you can run into problems distributing them if you find yourself depending on the availability of C runtime libraries on the end-user's machine.

-When your build environment is Windows, it turns out we can solve both our cross-compilation and distribution problems at once by statically linking MSVCRT for Windows and by cross-compiling our Linux builds to target musl instead of glibc.
+When your build environment is Windows and you also need to target Linux, it turns out we can solve both our cross-compilation and distribution problems at once by statically linking MSVCRT for Windows and by cross-compiling our Linux builds to target musl instead of glibc.

 Let's start with a fresh _Hello World_ Rust app: